 - Built-in water/ice dispenser (side-by-side opening).

-- Consumption: from 400 to 600 kWh/year (compared to 200 kWh/year for a classic refrigerator).
+- Consumption: from 400 to 600 kWh/year (compared to about 200 kWh/year for a classic refrigerator).

 - Noise: often slightly higher than standard refrigerators (between 40 and 45 dB).
+If quiet running matters, see how many decibels make for a quiet refrigerator.

 3. French Door Fridges: Design and Practicality